Back to the SRP News

 A Passion for Technology

 Technology has always fascinated Jan.
-As a child with an insatiable curiosity, he was always building and experimenting — whether it was mechanisms, chemistry, electricity, or rockets — mostly with catastrophic consequences.
-After surviving childhood, the natural fit was to pursue engineering.
-After receiving an engineering degree from the Vrije Universiteit van Brussel, Belgium, he was drawn into all the amazing things that computers could do, leading to a PhD in geometric reasoning from the University of Rochester.
+As a child with an insatiable curiosity, he was always building and experimenting—with mechanisms, chemistry, electricity, or rockets—and often with consequences that inched a bit too close to catastrophic.
+After surviving childhood, pursuing engineering was only natural.
+After earning an engineering degree from the Vrije Universiteit van Brussel in Belgium, he was drawn into what appeared the infinite possibility of computers.
+This prompted him to complete a PhD in geometric reasoning from the University of Rochester.

 image